Why Is "The Legend of Zelda: Link's Awakening" SO Genius?

 This Entire Game Was a Showcase for GameBoy

-Who knew that GameBoy games could have cinematics, much less to be of quality.
+Who knew that GameBoy games could have such quality cinematic properties?
 Link's Awakening starts out with some very intense music, it genuinely sounds like something is wrong and things are treacherous.
 On the screen is a ship being tossed about the waves in a pretty violent storm.
 Lightning cracks and thunder clashes, as they show Link holding on for dear life.
-The music quickens pace as things get more intense and the perilous storm intensifies.
+The music quickens in pace as things get more intense and the perilous storm intensifies.
 As the intensity and volume increase along with the drama onscreen, a final crash of thunder sounds and the screen goes white with a flash of lightning.
-Marin is shown on the beach some time after the storm that set Link adrift.
+Marin is shown on the beach sometime after the storm that set Link adrift.

 And We're Off!